 At its core, Adoptive Cell Transfer involves the isolation, modification, and infusion of immune cells back into a cancer patient.
 These enhanced immune cells are better equipped to recognize and destroy cancer cells.
-This method leverages the bodys natural defense mechanisms, essentially turning the immune system into a highly effective cancer-fighting tool.
+This method leverages the body's natural defence mechanisms, essentially turning the immune system into a highly effective cancer-fighting tool.

-ACT's process begins with the collection of immune cells from the patients blood or tumor.
+ACT's process begins with the collection of immune cells from the patient's blood or tumour.
 These cells are then cultivated and multiplied in a lab, sometimes being genetically modified to enhance their cancer-fighting abilities.
 Once a sufficient quantity of these potent cells is prepared, they are reinfused into the patient's body.
 Here, they act as an "army" that seeks out and destroys cancer cells.

 The benefits of Adoptive Cell Transfer are numerous, potentially offering a lifeline to patients with hard-to-treat cancers.
 However, like any groundbreaking treatment, it comes with its own set of challenges.
 These range from the complex and costly process of cell modification to the risk of side effects such as immune system overactivity.
 Ongoing research aims to refine these techniques, making them more accessible and effective for a wider range of patients.